3/16/08

 2) Divert needed resources and attention away from very real cases of

 trafficking which involve coercion, force and violence.
-The millions of dollars
+The millions of

-will be instead used to go after sex workers;
+and children will be instead used to go after sex workers;

 3) Put more power to arrest and prosecute people in the hands of Federal